hyperledger/firefly-fir/text/0017-invoke-with-data.md

 to the request bodies for token transfers).
 When this is present, FireFly will prepare and seal a message and return the ID as part of the 202 response (similar to what is done currently for token transfers).

-The FireFly message will be marked (either with a new message `type` or some new field TBD) to indicate that it must correlate with a contract invoke.
-This marking will also signal the batch assembler to treat this message differently and to assemble it into a special "batch of one" rather than a normal batch.
+FireFly will also generate a transaction with a new type of `contract_invoke_pin`.
+The ID of this transaction will be stored on the message object (but not hashed as part of the message header).
-This implies that batching of messages in FireFLy is not directly supported in this use case (although the user could opt to batch their own data before passing it to FireFly).
+When processing messages of this type, the batch assembler will ensure that they are _not_ batched, but that the message is assembled into a special "batch of one".
+This implies that batching of messages in FireFly is not directly supported in this use case (although the user could opt to batch their own data before passing it to FireFly).
+The batch will also inherit the transaction type and ID from the message, rather than generating a new transaction.

 The invoke operation will not actually be sent to the blockchain until the batch is prepared and sealed.
 When it is ready, the 4 "batch pin" arguments (`uuids, batchHash, payloadRef, contexts`) will be passed to the blockchain plugin along with the rest of the inputs for the invoke.
-The plugin will inspect the method ABI to verify ERC5750 compliance, then will pack the 4 "batch pin" arguments in a suitable manner (ABI-encoded `bytes` for Ethereum, or a JSON-encoded `string` for Fabric) and supply them as the final argument to the method call.
+The plugin will inspect the method schema to verify it can be used (ie checking that it complies with ERC5750 or some interpretation appropriate to the blockchain in question) - and fail the request if there are any problems.
+Then it will pack the 4 "batch pin" arguments in a suitable manner (ABI-encoded `bytes` for Ethereum, or a JSON-encoded `string` for Fabric) and supply them as the final argument to the method call.

 # Drawbacks